 During the XIV and XV centuries, the area became fully part of Florentine influence, and the conflict with Siena for control of Tuscany made Staggia and the surrounding territories a center of crucial importance for maintaining the borders.
 There are numerous testimonies regarding the Rocca during this period.
-One of these recalls how in 1303, Chevalier Nogaret, minister of Philip IV the Fair, King of France, stayed there and was sent to capture and imprison Pope Boniface VIII in what would be remembered as "the Slap of Anagni".
+One of these recalls how in 1303, Chevalier Nogaret, minister of Philip IV the Fair, King of France, stayed there and was sent to capture and imprison Pope tax collections and providing insights into the socio-economic conditions of that era.